Home » Business Email Etiquette Blog » Avoid Emotional Formatting in Business Emails

 Leave emotion out and bring discretion in.

 Often, your emotions can cause you to misinterpret intent, overemphasize emphasis, or completely read between the lines.
-Instead, it would be best to take the words used at their face value.
+Instead, don’t read anything into the message that just isn’t there.
+Take the words at their face value.

-If you find you respond to a business communication out of pure emotion, stop and walk away.
+If you find you are about to respond to a business communication out of pure emotion, stop and walk away.
 Do another task.
 Wait until you can respond without your feelings reading into an email, something that may not be there.

-How do you know how to respond to an emotionally formatted business email?
-First and foremost, consider your response carefully – a.k.a discretion.
+So, how do you respond to an emotionally formatted business email?
+Take a deep breath, read the email out loud, and then consider your response carefully with calculated discretion.

 Do not reply in the same emotional manner.
-Rather be a voice of calm and respond professionally and informatively.
+Instead, be a voice of calm and respond professionally and informatively.
 Take the high road by not responding in kind — without any formatting.

 But the Emphasis is Clear!

 You are a professional; you’re better than that.
 Professionals know how to communicate their intent and tone with the written word.
-Therefore, you do not need to make fonts larger or aggressively red in color.
+Therefore, you do not need to make fonts larger or aggressively red.
 You also do not use multiple instances of unnecessary punctuation.

 I see business senders flexing their emotional muscles in emails every day.
 Using formatting of every kind ensures we know they are making a point.